petter-holmberg/elements/README.md

 ###### Doubly-linked lists

 Doubly-linked lists support constant-time `insert` and `erase` at the front and back and constant-time `insert` before and after a given position.
-Doubly-linked lists also provide a monadic interface through the member functions `.map` and `.flat_map`.

 `list_doubly_linked_circular` implements a circular doubly-linked list.
 It supports constant-time `erase` before and after a given position.
 The header is the size of a single pointer and the position type is the size of three pointers.
 Iteration is slower than for `list_doubly_linked_front_back`and `list_doubly_linked_sentinel` because of special cases at the front and back of the list.
 Construction of an empty list is cheaper than for `list_doubly_linked_sentinel`.